kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 ### Extracting square roots by hand

-Archimedes knew how to extract square roots by hand, and the value of $\sqrt{3}$ was one whose value he knew as a rational fraction.
+Archimedes must have known how to extract square roots by hand, and the value of $\sqrt{3}$ was one whose value he knew as a rational fraction.
 Perhaps, he used one of the methods described in my blog ["How Are Numbers Built?"](https://swanlotus.netlify.app/blogs/how-are-numbers-built).
 With remarkable accuracy, he stated that
 $$\sqrt{3} \approx \frac{265}{153} \approx 1.732.
 $${#eq:sqrt3}